astronomer/docs/astro/create-first-dag.md

 5. Pause your DAG by clicking the slider button next to `example-dag-basic`.
 This prevents your example DAG from running automatically and consuming your Deployment resources.

-## Step 8: View your DAG status in the Cloud UI
+## Step 7: View your DAG status in the Cloud UI

-Your Airflow UI view allows you to examine your DAGs in detail, while the Cloud UI shows you information about the health of your Deployment including analytics and logs of your DAG runs.
+The Cloud UI shows you information about the health of your Deployment, including analytics and logs for your DAG runs.

 Go back to your Deployment page in the Cloud UI.
 Because you ran your example DAG, your Deployment information page now has data about your Deployment and DAG runs.
 The following example shows an example of what you might find in the **Analytics** view for your Deployment.

 ![Summary information about your DAG runs in the Analytics tab of a Quickstart Deployment.](/img/docs/first-DAG-data.png)

-## Step 9: (Optional) Delete your Deployment
+## Step 8: (Optional) Delete your Deployment

 To limit resource usage, you might want to delete your Deployment after you finish triggering your DAG test runs.